NehaRege/iReport/README.md

 <h3>App Info</h3>

-iReport is an Android based application that allows people to report littering to the City Official and help fight inappropriate garbage disposition.
-It also gives city officials the capability to view the extent and severity of littering.
+iReport is an Android application that allows people to report littering in a city by taking pictures of inappropriate garbage disposal sites.
+The official is made aware of the report and once handled, a confirmation email is sent to the reporting individual.

 <h3>App Features and Technologies:</h3>
 <li> OAuth2 based authentication using Firebase for Facebook to identify the user as a resident and Gmail for City Official</li>